Thursday, November 7, 2024

 Sidetracked by FNC?
 Yes.
 Yes I was.

 An opportunity came up to have some of my airgun projects professionally finished.
 Extra space was available in a batch of parts last week.
 The parts were to be Ferritic Nitrocarburized--a hardening and blacking process that chemically alters the metal surface with additional nitrogen and carbon.
+FNC is also known as Melonite or Tenifer.
 The finish is similar to a case hardening.
 It's done in a molten salt bath at approximately 1000 degrees F that hardens the surface and makes it both highly wear and corrosion resistant.

 H&M Metal Processing in Akron ran the job.
 Their website has a good description of the process.

 I sent a couple barrel sleeves for break barrels and my multi-shot breech.
-The previous cold blue jobs I had applied look good, but will wear off after enough handling and require rework.
-The nitriding pushes the hardness up beyond what I'll be able to wear through with normal usage.
-It should last a lifetime.
+The previous cold blue jobs I had applied look good, but will wear through in spots after enough handling and require rework.

-If this comes up again, the barrel sleeve on the Weihrauch 35E will be a likely candidate.
+If/when this comes up again, the barrel sleeve on the Weihrauch 35E will be next in line.